londoninfrastructureascode/Londoniac-meetup/.github/ISSUE_TEMPLATE/submit-a-talk.md

 ---
 name: Submit a talk
-about: Tell us about a talk you'd like to give
+about: Tell us about a talk you'd like to give or your idea
 ---

 ## Talk title